xundeenergie/friendica/doc/developer-how-to-move-classes-to-src.md

 From now on, the `Config` class can be referred to as `Friendica\Core\Config`, however it isn't very practical, especially when the class was previously used as `Config`.
 Thankfully, PHP provides namespace shortcuts through `use`.

-This language construct just provides a different naming scheme for a namespace or a class, but doesn't trigger the autoload mechanism on its own.
+This language construct just provides a different naming scheme for a namespace or a class, but doesn't trigger the autoload-mechanism on its own.
 Here are the different ways you can use `use`:

 ````php